-The National Aging and Disability Transportation Center (NADTC) has announced the award of $400,000 in competitive grants to communities in five states–Colorado, Maine, New Mexico, New York and Oklahoma–to implement innovative projects that will remove barriers to transportation and expand mobility options for older adults and people with disabilities.
+The National Aging and Disability Transportation Center (NADTC) announced the award of $400,000 in competitive grants to communities in five states–Colorado, Maine, New Mexico, New York and Oklahoma–to implement innovative projects that will remove barriers to transportation and expand mobility options for older adults and people with disabilities.
 The five Innovations in Mobility grantees were selected from among the ten transportation planning grants funded by NADTC in 2018.
 Each grantee will receive up to $70,000 to build upon their earlier work, partner with older adults, people with disabilities and community stakeholders and develop sustainable and replicable innovations that result in increased availability of accessible transportation in their communities.

 - Capacity Builders, Inc., in Farmington, NM, will provide curb-to-curb rides for individuals with disabilities and for older adults in remote areas of the Navajo reservation in San Juan County as well as other areas outside the City of Farmington.
 The project will recruit Navajo elders as drivers and hire individuals who speak the Navajo language.